 \section{Conclusion}

-Solving interacting models in super-moire materials represents a formidable theory challenge to understanding emerging phenomena in van der Waals materials, due to the unprecedented system sizes required to capture their physics.
+Solving interacting models in super-moir\'e materials represents a formidable theory challenge to understanding emerging phenomena in van der Waals materials, due to the unprecedented system sizes required to capture their physics.
 Here, we have presented a kernel polynomial tensor cross interpolation algorithm, that can solve interacting models with several millions of atoms, considerably outperforming the current state-of-the-art.
 Our strategy relies on mapping the mean-field Hamiltonian of a large electronic model to an auxiliary many-body Hilbert space that is compressed using a many-body tensor network.
 The tensor network is constructed with a tensor cross interpolation algorithm, which greatly reduces the number of individual evaluations performed with a kernel polynomial method.
 This demonstrates how a quantum-inspired methodology enables massive speed-up of the calculation of mean-field interacting ground states of tight-binding models.
 We have applied our algorithm to both one- and two-dimensional models, showing that this approach allows us to deal with interacting problems with multiple long-range modulations and domain walls.
-In particular, we have demonstrated that this methodology can describe correlated states in super-moire buckled graphene, capturing both the electronic reconstructions and symmetry-breaking at the moire and super-moire length scales.
+In particular, we have demonstrated that this methodology can describe correlated states in super-moir\'e buckled graphene, capturing both the electronic reconstructions and symmetry-breaking at the moir\'e and super-moir\'e length scales.
 Our methodology enables tackling the interacting models with a number of sites required to rationalize the physics of a whole new family of artificial materials based on twisted van der Waals heterostructures.
-In particular, it can be readily extended to account for charge order, bond-ordered, topological and superconducting states, providing the required computational tool to study super-moire quantum matter.
+In particular, it can be readily extended to account for charge order, bond-ordered, topological and superconducting states, providing the required computational tool to study super-moir\'e quantum matter.

 \textbf{Acknowledgements:} We acknowledge financial support from the Academy of Finland Projects Nos.
 331342, 358088, and 349696, InstituteQ, the Jane and Aatos Erkko Foundation, and the Finnish Quantum Flagship.
 We thank X. Waintal, C. Groth, A. Moulinas, N. Jolly, T. Louvet, M. Srdinsek, A. Manesco, O. Zilberberg, B. Amorim, E. Castro, P. San-Jose and C. Flindt for useful discussions.
 We acknowledge the computational resources provided by the Aalto Science-IT project.